Blueberry and lemon are a match made in heaven!

-I love how the tang of lemon pairs so nicely with juicy blueberry.
-For extra lemony flavour, I glazed a couple of these scones with a simple lemon glaze (little A’s eyeballs bulged out when I gave her a scone with icing for breakfast – she isn’t allowed much sugar!) but these Lemon Blueberry scones taste just as good straight up with a little soft butter.
+The tang of lemon just pairs so perfectly with juicy blueberries.
+For extra lemony flavour, I’ve glazed these Lemon Blueberry Scones with a simple lemon glaze (my step-daughter’s eyeballs bulged out when I gave her a scone with icing for breakfast!).

 - 1 cup all-purpose flour

 - 5 tablespoons unsalted butter, cold, cut in chunks

 - 1 cup fresh blueberries (or use frozen, just be prepared for the dough to turn slightly blue!)

 - 1 cup cream or milk, plus more for brushing the scones

 - zest of 1 lemon

 In a large bowl, combine flours, baking powder, salt and sugar.
 Cut in the butter with a pastry cutter or two knives, until mixture is crumbly.
 Fold in the blueberries.